ProtonVPN/android-app/openvpn/src/main/cpp/openvpn3/doc/webauth.md

     * hidden-webview   Starts the webview in hidden mode.
 See the web auth section for more details
     * external         Indicates that an internal webivew should NOT be used but instead a normal browser is to be used.
+    * internal         Indicates that the internal webview should be used if possible

 In general websites should also report ovpn-webauth without `embedded=true` parameter to allow clients without internal browser support to craft a url to open in an external browser that